schatt3npakt/madprompts-app/notes/milestones.md

 # Mobile Rework

-## Tablet Styling
+- Tablet Styling

-## Desktop Styling

-- CSS Grid in Place
-  - 50/50 on Desktop
-  - Description left
-  - Logo left
+- New Logo in place
-  - Setup right
-- Hover Effects
+- Footertexts